pyroticinsanity/3dsdod/test/manual/README.md

 Manual Example
 =======

-This example utilizes libpng to render a set of PNG images on screen from the /3ds/3dsdod/manual directory.
+This example builds off of the png_viewer example and  utilizes libpng to render a set of PNG images on screen from the /3ds/3dsdod/manual directory.
 You can copy the existing images in the gfx directory into that location to render them.
 Controls:
 - D-Pad Down - Scroll down